 Kim de Beus, CSD, Faculty, President: firstname.lastname@example.org

 The human condition, a complicated affair, is influenced by many life factors that impinge on healthy living and salubrious spirituality.
 Kim’s passion is to create space where people can explore the intersection of life factors and the Divine while encouraging individuals to grow in grace discerning their own inner guidance.
 Kim does this this through the practice of Spiritual Direction, deeply listening to people’s stories, and through the use of tools such as Centering Prayer, the Daily Examen, Lectio/Visio Divina, the arts, the Enneagram and Reiki.
-Kim is an alum of CFDM’s two-year program of formation and spiritual direction but also hold a Masters in Criminal Justice.
-She lives a contemplative lifestyle and desires to embody Richard Rohr’s motto,
+Kim is an alum of CFDM’s two-year program of formation and spiritual direction but also holds a Masters in Criminal Justice.
+She lives a contemplative lifestyle and desires to embody Richard Rohr’s motto, “Be the change you wish to see in the world.”
+Kim loves nature and animals (especially horses) and dabbles with the piano, guitar and violin.

 Ann Hott, CSD, Faculty, Secretary: Ann.email@example.com